sYnThRov3r/PI-Test-Mobile/README.md

 ## Features

-- Type consecutive digits of PI to test your memory
+- Type consecutive digits of PI directly in the display area
 - Visual feedback for correct and incorrect digits
 - Digits are color-coded:
   - Green: Correct digits
   - Red: Incorrect digits
   - Blue: Revealed digits
 - Background briefly changes color when you make a mistake
+- Incorrect digits can be overwritten with another guess
-- Keeps track of your current streak and total correct digits
+- Keeps track of your current streak of correct digits
+- Streak is maintained even when you make a wrong guess
 - Reset button to start over
-- Option to reveal the next digit if you're stuck
+- Reveal button to show the current digit if you're stuck
-- Option to reveal PI to a configurable number of digits
+- Contains the first 1000 digits of PI (after the decimal point)
+- Backspace key to remove the last digit

 ## How to Run